Options Expire Worthless

 Covered Call Writing and Expiring Options

 However, that mindset is a bit shortsighted.
-Sure, when you buy stock at $49, write calls with a $50 strike price, and the options expire with the stock price at $49, (or a bit higher) -- the strategy has worked about as well as can be expected and the trader is patting him/herself on the back.
+Sure, when traders buy a stock at $49, write calls with a $50 strike price, and the options expire with the stock price at $49, the strategy has worked about as well as can be expected and the traders are patting themselves on the back.

-There are two situations in which the trader who achieved this happy (options expire worthless) result probably made a serious mistake while waiting for the options to expire – a mistake that cost him/herself some cash.
+There are two situations in which the traders who achieved this desired result (options expire worthless) probably made a serious mistake while waiting for the options to expire—a mistake that cost them cash.
 Let's look at these seldom-discussed situations.

 What are you going to do now?
-If you refuse to accept the reality of a $41 stock price and want to sell options with the same $50 strike, there are two potential problems. if the $50 call is still available, the premium is going to be quite low.
-Hopefully you did not adopt covered call writing with the intention of selling options at $10 or $20 when your initial investment is $4,700 ($4,900 less the $200 premium).
-Are you willing to write options struck at $45, knowing that if you are lucky enough to see the stock price recover that much, the result would be a locked in loss?
-The point is that the future becomes murky and knowing how to continue requires some experience as a trader/investor.
+If you refuse to accept the reality of a $41 stock price and want to sell options with the same $50 strike, there are two potential problems.
+First, the $50 call might not even be available anymore.
+Second, if it is available, the premium is going to be quite low.

 Consider this scenario.
 You own a covered call position, having sold the $50 call on a stock currently priced at $49 when the stock market suddenly gets the jitters.
-That could be the result of a big political event, such as a presidential election or the possibility of Britain leaving the European Union with Brexit.
+That could be the result of a big political event, such as a presidential election or Brexit developments.